Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/buttons.md

 Boosted includes several button variants, each serving its own semantic purpose, with a few extras thrown in for more control.

+{{< design-callout-alert >}}
+Warning, info, and light variants should not be used because they do not respect the Orange Design System specifications as they are inherited from Bootstrap.

+Please refer to the [Buttons](https://system.design.orange.com/0c1af118d/p/278ebc-buttons-standard/b/247486) guidelines on the Orange Design System website.
+{{< /design-callout-alert >}}

 {{< example >}}
 {{< buttons.inline >}}
 {{- range (index $.Site.Data "theme-colors") }}